ipld/specs/block-layer/content-addressable-archives.md

 ## Unresolved Items

-### Zero roots
+### Number of roots

+Regarding the `roots` property of the Header block:

+* The current Go implementation assumes at least one CID when creating a CAR
+* The current Go implementation requires at least one CID when reading a CAR
+* The current JavaScript implementation allows for zero or more roots
-Current Go implementation and usage of the CAR format requires at least one CID in the roots array of the Header.
-It is unresolved whether the length of the roots array should be "zero or more" or "one or more" for the purpose of this specification.
+* Current usage of the CAR format in Filecoin requires exactly one CID

+It is unresolved how the `roots` array should be constrained, but it is recommended that only a single root CID be used in this version of the CAR format.

 ### Zero blocks